Human Rights Law Centre

 • both inter- and non-governmental organisations

-Unit Head, Professor Aoife Nolan, has worked with, and acted as an expert advisor to, a wide range of international and national organisations and bodies working on human rights issues.
-These include the Council of Europe, ESCR-Net, the Right to Education Project, UNICEF UK and the Children's Commissioner for England.
+Unit Head, Professor Aoife Nolan, has worked with, and acted as an expert advisor to, a wide range of international and national organisations and entities working on human rights issues.
+These include national governments, the Council of Europe, UN agencies, international NGOs such as ESCR-Net and the Right to Education Project, and multiple national human rights institutions.

 People